Teams, tales and tips – a guide to the local game

 Where to stay

-Visit Cardiff has a hotel-database.
+Visit Cardiff has a hotel database.

-The city-centre Millennium Stadium must have 20 hotels within a short walk.
+The city-centre Principality Stadium must have 20 hotels within a short walk.
 The nearest is the waterfront Holiday Inn, that does special rates when occasion demands.
 Rooms are long booked before big occasions but a quick enquiry might just turn up a last-minute cancellation.
 Also close is the spruced-up Victorian Angel Hotel, with a decent restaurant in Castell’s.

 Overlooking the stadium across the water are a cluster of more affordable options, including convenient WiseStay, the former Anchorage Guesthouse on Fitzhamon Embankment and comfortable Austin’s Guesthouse.
 Brighter still is The Riverhouse, a fine example of a contemporary B&B.

 Close, but closer to the pubs of St Mary’s Street, is the Sandringham, a family-run four-star, and the landmark Royal Hotel, attracting stars of stage, screen and stadium since 1866.
+Beside Cardiff Castle, the Hilton offers a pool, gym and business facilities.

 Chains abound.
-There’s a Travelodge near the Millennium Stadium on Queen Street and one by the train station.
+There’s a Travelodge near the Principality Stadium on Queen Street and one by the train station.
 The Park Inn by Radisson is a five-minute walk from the Radisson Blu at Meridian Gate.
-The Premier Inn and ibis on Churchill Way appear gleaming and contemporary while offering rooms in the affordable bracket.
-The Jurys Inn exudes grandeur.

-Also central and convenient are branches of the Marriott, Hilton and Park Plaza.
+Also central and convenient are branches of the Marriott and Park Plaza.
 The Clayton is the closest chain to the station, a four-star with 200-plus rooms and a panoramic restaurant.
+Right by the station, Four Points Flex by Sheraton has taken over the former sleeperz, its 95 contemporary rooms, lounge bar and restaurant.

 There are few accommodation options near the Cardiff City Stadium.